 Nowadays, as technology progressed changed, the CD was superseded by the digital video disc (DVD) and then the Blu-ray disc.
-Nevertheless, it remains an important option for millions of people to free up space for the new songs without losing the old ones, and to make all favourite songs in one place rather than having to switch between separate albums, or to take your music on the road, ect.
+Nevertheless, it remains an important option for millions of people to free up space for the new songs without losing the old ones, and to make all favorite songs in one place rather than having to switch between separate albums, or to take your music on the road, ect.
 It’s a lot of fun to create your own custom music CDs.
 All you need is Windows Media Player or iTunes and a computer with a CD burner.
-If you are not yet familiar to the methods on how to burn your music to a CD, this guide will provide an all-around solution for you by introducing the top 2 most popular ways of burning music onto CD with ease.
+If you are not yet familiar with the methods on how to burn your music to a CD, this guide will provide an all-around solution for you by introducing the 2 top popular ways of burning music onto CD with ease.

 Windows Media Player allows computers with built-in CD and/or DVD burners to create and copy audio CDs for playback in car stereos and other CD players incredibly simple.
 Here is the steps:

 Step 1: Insert a blank CD or DVD into your CD/ DVD drive.
 Make sure the drive is either CD-RW or DVD-RW.
 The 'W' stands for writeable, and is necessary to burn information to the disc.

 Step 2: Open Windows Media Player and click on the "Burn" tab located in the right pane.
 An empty burn list shall be displayed.